 His litigation experience extends from being a municipal prosecutor to representing parties in complex multiparty cases and court-approved Alternative Dispute Resolution (ADR).
 Over the course of his career, John has been adverse to – and worked with – numerous environmental lawyers, consultants and government regulators.

-John is a curator of the official residence of the governor of New Jersey, a former trustee of the Drumthwacket Foundation and a former member of the New Jersey Historic Sites Council.
+John is a former trustee of The Drumthwacket Foundation, curator of the official residence of the governor of New Jersey, and a former member of the New Jersey Historic Sites Council.

 John has been a frequent speaker at conferences and continuing legal education programs.
 For 18 years, John was on the faculty of Seton Hall University School of Law as an Adjunct Professor where he taught New Jersey Environmental Law.
 He also served as moderator of the ABA satellite seminar on Hazardous Waste and Superfund.